gallopinghorse81/Beacon/README.md

 ## Introduction

-This repository contains the model implementation of our paper, the preprocessing pipeline, BERTopic-based aspect generation, and the main training and evaluation scripts for our paper.
+This repository contains the model implementation of Beacon, the preprocessing pipeline, BERTopic-based aspect generation, and the main training and evaluation scripts for our paper.

 ## Overview